Leaves

 To add a transaction, click the Add button.
 A dialog box will open requesting the following details:

-Days (number of days to be added or deducted)
+Days – Specifies the number of leave days to be added or deducted.

 Compensatory Off (COFF): COFF leave is auto-incremented by the system based on eligible extra working days, as per company policy.
 Manual addition is not required.